altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/remote-debug/ug-remote-debug-agx5e-premium.md

   * HPS Enablement Expansion Board.
 Included with the development kit.
   * SD/MMC HPS Daughtercard
   * Mini USB cable for serial output
-  * Micro USB cable for on-board Intell&reg; FPGA Download Cable II
+  * Micro USB cable for on-board Altera® FPGA Download Cable II
 * Host PC with:
   * 64 GB of RAM.
 Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too